 Getting pregnant at 30 years old and above can, in fact, become more complex and challenging, but it doesn’t need to be.
 The risks of pregnancy can happen at any age, as it can and even more when you’re in your late 30s.
 Some of those risks include preterm labor, premature birth, gestational diabetes, cesarean delivery, low birth weight, and preeclampsia.
 It is vital to discuss your situation with your primary doctor and attend your regular prenatal checkups to ensure you and your baby’s health and safety.
+“Your physical well-being during pregnancy depends more on who you are than how old you are,” says Dr. Robert H. Berry, MD.
 The sooner you’ll discover about potential complications, the more choices you can have for treatment.
 It doesn’t mean to say that just because you are at the age where complications are possible, that you are going to go through one.

 Genetic examinations are becoming more popular these days.
 Genetic testing is usually recommended for women in their 30s, but several women below 30 also undergo genetic screening.
 Reports from the National Down Syndrome Society reveal that women who get pregnant at 30 and above have one out of 940 risks of giving birth to an infant with Down Syndrome.
 This risk rises at the age of 35, and finally, an 85% chance when the woman gets pregnant in her 40s.

 If the tests confirm that your pregnancy has 1 out of 147 chances of delivering a baby with Down syndrome, this will be defined as a positive test.
 Your risk of having a baby with Down syndrome is higher.
 Genetic screening will not show with certainty that your newborn does have a genetic problem but simply that it calculates the hazards when compared to your age bracket.